Asian stocks mixed after wobbly trading on Wall Street

-Asian shares were mixed Wednesday after a wobbly day of trading on Wall Street, and uncertainty loomed as investors looked toward the G-20 meeting of world leaders later in the week.
+Asian shares were mixed Wednesday after a wobbly day of trading on Wall Street and uncertainty ahead of the G-20 meeting of world leaders later in the week.

 WALL STREET: The S&P 500 index rose 8.72 points, or 0.3 percent, to 2,682.17.
 The index jumped 1.6 percent Monday.
 The Dow Jones Industrial Average added 108.49 points, or 0.4 percent, to 24,748.73.
 The Nasdaq composite inched up 0.85 points to 7,082.80 after surging 2.1 percent a day earlier.